woj-ciech/Kamerka-GUI/README.md

 To make this work you need to download database "GeoLite2-City.mmdb" (binary format) from MaxMind https://dev.maxmind.com/geoip/geoip2/geolite2/ and put it in root directory of project https://twitter.com/the_wojciech/status/1220436310302887938

+## Update 11.01.2021 - Added Scan & Exploit & Information & Default passwords
+Added possibility to scan all devices with NMAP and NSE for ICS devices.
+Added exploits for IoT and ICS devices.
+Added information about devices and default credentials.

 ## Requirements
 - beautiful soup
 - python3